-During a divorce, spouses begin the difficult process of dividing up the house, the cars, and the beloved family heirlooms.
+During divorce, spouses begin the difficult process of dividing up the house, the cars, and the beloved family heirlooms.
 These decisions are often prolonged, confusing, and even more divisive than the divorce itself.
 The team at Zirkin and Schmerling Law has spent years helping families understand division of property in Maryland.
 We’d like to help yours too.

 How Does Division of Property In Maryland Work?